-\textit{Defense on Adversarial Attack.} Against adversarial attacks, numerous defense methods have been proposed.
+\textbf{Defense on Adversarial Attack.} Against adversarial attacks, numerous defense methods have been proposed.
 Adversarial training~\citep{goodfellow2014explaining,Herrmann_2022_CVPR} is a widely investigated and effective defense method.
-It enables training a robust model from scratch on training data augmented with adversarial examples.
-Despite the brought improvement in tasks of image domain, the adversarial training is more time-consuming than training on clean data and takes more epochs to fit adversarial examples~\citep{tramer2018ensemble}.
-Another way of defense is to perform certain transformations on the adversarial examples and send the transformed input to models. ~\cite{dziugaite2016study} and~\cite{guo2018countering} proposed to preprocess images with JPEG compression to mitigate the effect of adversarial perturbation. ~\cite{xu2017feature} enhance the robustness of neural network by reducing the color bit depth of each pixel and spatial smoothing. ~\cite{osadchy2017no} employed a set of filters, such as the median filter, average filter, and Gaussian low-pass filter, to remove the adversarial noise. \cite{li2019certified} added random noise to pixels of adversarial examples to eliminate the effects of adversarial perturbations.
+It involves training a model from scratch using data augmented with adversarial examples.
+Despite the improvement in tasks of the image domain, adversarial training is more time-consuming than training on clean data and takes more epochs to fit adversarial examples~\citep{tramer2018ensemble}.
+Another defense approach involves transforming adversarial examples before feeding them to the models. ~\cite{dziugaite2016study} and~\cite{guo2018countering} proposed to preprocess images with JPEG compression to mitigate the effect of adversarial perturbation. ~\cite{xu2017feature} enhance the robustness of neural networks by reducing the color bit depth of each pixel and spatial smoothing. ~\cite{osadchy2017no} employed a set of filters, such as the median filter, average filter, and Gaussian low-pass filter, to remove the adversarial noise. \cite{li2019certified} added random noise to pixels of adversarial examples to eliminate the effects of adversarial perturbations.